Ina Town Local History Museum

 Nearby spots

-Ina town has a rich history, still visible in the seemingly ordinary townscape of today, telling the tales of many hundred years ago.
-For example, you can find the ruins of the encampment used by the prominent leader Tadatsugu Ina, who served under the Tokugawa shogunate during the Edo period.
+Ina town has a rich history, and it is still visible in the seemingly ordinary townscape of today, which tells the tales of many hundred years ago.
+This is the site of the encampment used by the prominent leader Tadatsugu Ina, who served under the Tokugawa shogunate during the Edo period.
 Tadatsugu improved irrigation channels and developed rice fields, laying the foundation for the legendary Tokugawa rule that lasted 260 years.
 To this day, earthworks, moats, and streets remind us of the past through their names that relate to ruins of old gates, encampments, storehouses, and other historical structures.
 Excavations are still under process, and new finds, such as unique earth constructions made to hinder enemy troops, are being discovered, further revealing the exciting history of Ina town.

-A shell mound from the first half of the Jyōmon period (about 7,000 years ago).
+A shell midden (refuse mound) from the first half of the Jyōmon period (about 7,000 years ago).
 At this time in history, the climate was warmer and the ocean was more inland compared to now.
-The mound mainly consists of the Japanese basket clams that inhabit the brackish waters of the region, but there are also seashells of Japanese littleneck, common orient clam, and blood clam.
-The mound is located behind the Kannon statue in the 5th temple of the Adachi Bandō pilgrim route.
+The mound mainly consists of the Japanese basket clams that inhabit the brackish waters of the region, but there are also shells of the Japanese littleneck clam, common Orient clam, and blood clam.
+The mound is located behind the Kannon statue in the fifth temple of the Adachi Bandō pilgrimage route.

 Seiryu Brewery